syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/FAQ.md

 ### What file formats are supported by the Document Viewer extension?

 Supported formats include:
-- Microsoft Word: .docx, .dotx, .docm, .dot, .doc, .rtf` files
+- Microsoft Word: .docx, .dotx, .docm, .dot, .doc, and .rtf files
-- Microsoft Excel: .xlsx, .xls, .xlsm, .xltx, .xltm, .xlsb, .xlt files
+- Microsoft Excel: .xlsx, .xls, .xlsm, .xltx, .xltm, .xlsb, and .xlt files
 - PDF: .pdf files
 - Markdown: .md files
-- Spreadsheet formats: .csv (Comma Separated Values) and. tsv (Tab Separated Values)
+- Spreadsheet formats: .csv (Comma Separated Values) and . tsv (Tab Separated Values)

 ### Does the Document Viewer support Markdown files in VS Code?

 Yes, as of the latest version, the Document Viewer extension does support Markdown (.md) files in Visual Studio Code.
 In addition to Markdown, it allows viewing and light editing of Microsoft Office documents (Word, Excel), PDFs, CSV, and TSV files directly within the VS Code editor.

-### Does the Document Viewer Extension upload or transfer my files to a remote server before rendering it in VS Code?
+### Does the Document Viewer Extension upload or transfer my files to a remote server before rendering them in VS Code?

 No. The extension uses Syncfusion’s pure-JavaScript Document Editor, Spreadsheet, PDF Viewer, and Markdown editor components to parse and render your files entirely on the client.
 Your document data never leaves your machine, and no internet connection or server-side processing is required.